lethanaxeger/KiBro-Chat/README.md

 - Run the main.py
   > py .\main.py

 Voila!, KiBro is running in your web.
-You can use it in any devices.
-Just access the IP following with the same PORT.
+You can access it in any devices.
+Just add the same IP and PORT from your local device.

 ## If you're using python instead py, just change it to python
   > python [example]